pydicom/pynetdicom/dev/_sources/examples/storage.rst.txt

    if assoc.is_established:
        # Use the C-STORE service to send the dataset
-       # returns a pydicom Dataset
+       # returns the response status as a pydicom Dataset
        status = assoc.send_c_store(ds)

        # Check the status of the storage request